nishihere19/nishihere19/README.md

 ## About me!:tada:
 - 🔭 I’m currently a sophomore at NIT Trichy!.
-- 🌱 I’m currently learning frameworks like angular, react and beginning my journey in competitive coding :zap:
+- 🌱 I’m currently beginning my journey in competitive coding :zap:
-- 👯 I’m looking to collaborate on web-application projects :sparkles:
+- 👯 Reach me out to collaborate on any computer-science projects :sparkles:
  </p>

 ## 	:email:Find me on: